 “My parents were not able to support me at all,” she said.
 “There wasn’t really a conversation; it was more of an understanding.”
 She has a much older sibling who had already gone through the college application and financial aid process, so she knew the bulk of the expense of paying for college would be on her shoulders.
 But even though she worked in high school, the money she made wasn’t specifically funneled to college.

 “I didn’t have a college savings [account],” she said.

-When applying for colleges—including several University of California campuses in addition to private schools—Naomi targeted schools that specifically discussed their commitment to meeting financial need on their websites.
+When applying for colleges—including several University of California campuses in addition to private schools—Naomi targeted colleges and universities that specifically discussed their commitment to meeting financial need on their websites.
 She was also able to submit to Common App member colleges for free thanks to the fee waiver system.

 Naomi also picked the brains of several graduates of her own high school, including one who introduced her to the scholarship that eventually paid for her four-year degree.

 “I knew someone in my high school who had gotten that [Gates Millennium scholarship] before and that paid for four years of undergrad,” she said.
 The scholarships focus on increasing the representation of low-income minority students at colleges nationwide.